bus710/golang-dev-env-setting/README.md

 $ go mod init hello
 ```

-Now, let's make a new go file and edit it.
+Now, let's make a new go file and edit it
+(there is a standard directory structure for Go projects but for now let's go as simple as possible)

 ```
-$ mkdir -p cmd/app
-$ cd cmd/app
 $ touch main.go
 $ vi main.go
 ```